AndrewAkinson/python3-therion-analyzer/README.md

 exceptions.
 Currently the only encodings tested for are 'UTF-8', 'ISO-8859-1' (aka Latin 1), and 'ASCII'.

-Another issue concerns the use of capitalisation for keywords (ignored by survex), file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
-Thus `*Begin` is equally valid as `*begin`.
+Another issue concerns the use of capitalisation for keywords (ignored), file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
 The parsing algorithm is designed to work around these issues BUT it is assumed that survey names are forced to lower case.
-Also there can be space between the keyword character and the keyword itself, so that `* begin` is the same as `*begin`, for instance.
-Again the parser should handle this case transparently.
+For keywords, for example, `*Begin` is equally valid as `*begin` for example.
+Also there can be space between the keyword character and the keyword itself, so that `* begin` is the same as `*begin`.
+Again the parser should handle these cases transparently.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
 The parser has